 Just like this…

 You will end up with a mash that is somewhere between classic mashed potatoes and a potato puree.
-If you’d prefer your cauliflower mash to be a bit thicker, simply add a bit more potato.
+If you’d prefer your mash to be a bit thicker, simply add a bit more potato.

 The best part is warming the milk with thyme in it on the stove.
 It’s strangely calming and satisfying, and smells divine!

-Pro tips: 1.
-Don’t over process.
+- Don’t over process.
 If you blend for too long, the mash can become a little too smooth and ‘gloopy’ – at least for my liking!
-2. Once you’ve made your impressive looking side dish, you can pop a lid or cover on it and keep it warm in the oven until you’re ready to eat.

 What can I serve with it?